About the project

 The report provides an overview of the evaluation of the online examinations in summers of 2020 and 2021.

-It was important to ensure that appropriate oversight of the findings and recommendations from the evaluation have informed planning and development in online timed assessments.
+It was important to ensure that appropriate oversight of the findings and recommendations from the evaluation informed planning and development in online timed assessments.
 In this respect, reports and summaries of the findings were presented at a significant number of UoL Governance committees, the Student Voice Group and Programme leader Forums throughout 2020 – 2022.

-Conference presentations and webinars
+Papers, conference presentations and webinars

 Amrane-Cooper, L., Hatzipanagos, S., Tait, A. (2021) Developing Student Behaviours that Support Academic Integrity in Distance Learning.
 ICDE, Virtual Global Conference Week, October 2021.